Coarse-Grid Selection Using Simulated Annealing: Simulated annealing

-The main annealing step, as given in~\cref{alg:anneal}, then takes the form of selecting whether to increase, decrease, or maintain the size of $F_k$, checking if the selected action is possible, and performing it if it is.
+\Cref{alg:anneal-omega-cgsa} shows the complete annealing algorithm, with inputs given by the matrix, $A$, its decomposition into $s$ subdomains, $\{\Omega_k\}_{k=1}^s$, the initial temperature, $T$, and its decay rate, $\alpha$, as well as the number of SA steps to run for each degree of freedom in $A$, $\ndof$ and for each degree of freedom in each cycle, $\ncycle$.
+In each cycle, annealing is run on every subdomain, with an ordering determined as discussed below.
+The main annealing step on $\Omega_k$, as given in~\cref{alg:anneal-cgsa}, then takes the form of selecting whether to increase, decrease, or maintain the size of $F_k$, checking if the selected action is possible, and performing it if it is.
 To increase the size of $F_k$, we first check that $C_k$ has sufficient entries to move.
 If so, we increase the size of $F_k$ by selecting $x+y$ entries of $C_k$ to move to $F_k$ and $y$ entries of $F_k$ to move to $C_k$, for pre-determined values of $x$ and $y$ (typically $x=1$, $y=0$, although these values could also be drawn from a suitable distribution).
 If the decision is made to swap points, we check that both $F_k$ and $C_k$ have sufficient points to swap, then swap $x$ points from each set into the other (typically $x=1$).
 Finally, if the decision is made to decrease the size of $F_k$, we check that it has points to remove, then move $x+y$ points from $F_k$ to $C_k$ and $y$ points from $C_k$ to $F_k$ (ensuring $x+y>0$; typically $x=1$, $y=0$).
 Finally, we measure the fitness of the resulting tentative $F$-set and decide whether or not to accept it before decrementing the temperature by the relative factor $\alpha$ and the number of further annealing steps to take by one.